 To avoid damage to health, we recommend that passengers do not travel with newborn infants under 7 days old.

 An adult passenger may travel with one infant (with only one infant permitted per row of seats).
 Infants may travel in their own child seat, provided that an additional seat has been booked on the aircraft and that the operating carrier has been notified at least 48 hours prior to departure that a child seat will be used.
 Throughout the flight, the child seat must be secured to the aircraft seat using the seat belt provided.
-The following makes of child seat are currently approved for general use on aircraft: Römer King Quickfix, Maxi Cosi Mico, Maxi Cosi City, Storchenmühle Maximum.
-Other child seats may be permitted in individual cases subject to prior notification.
-The child seat must in all cases be approved (certified) and marked accordingly.
-The Luftikid seat is also approved for use on certain aircraft.
-Further information is given on the Service/Service for Families pages at www.airberlin.com or when the Air Berlin Group Service Centre is contacted (for contact details and costs, see 2.3).
+In general, the following child seats are currently permitted: Römer King Quickfix, Maxi Cosi Mico, Maxi Cosi City, Storchenmühle Maximum and Luftikid as well as officially approved alternative child restraint devices (CRDS) authorized for exclusive use in aircraft by an institution in a JAA member country or Transport Canada that are labeled accordingly.
+In individual cases, other child seats can be permitted with advance notification.
+For more detailed information, see the section under Service/Service on www.airberlin.com or contact the Air Berlin Group service center (for contact information, see section 2.2).

 Important - please note:

-Children between the ages of 5 and 11 (inclusive) may travel unaccompanied (accompanying person must be 18 years of age or over) provided that the operating carrier is notified in advance by contacting the Air Berlin Group Service Centre (for contact details and costs, see 2.3) and permission obtained.
+Children between the ages of 5 and 11 are permitted to travel alone (those accompanying such children must be at least 16 years old) if the unaccompanied child is registered at the Air Berlin Group service center at least 30 hours before the scheduled departure time with the respective airline responsible for carriage (for contact information, see section 2.2) and permission obtained.
 Prior notification is required for all unaccompanied minors under the age of 12.

 Unaccompanied minors may travel if official photo identification (or the German family register, or a certified copy thereof) is presented at the check-in desk.
 The parents/guardian must provide written consent confirming that the child is allowed to travel.
-Please note that special rules may apply in certain countries.
+If the legal guardians/parents are divorced or separated, written confirmations from both parties must be presented at the check-in desk.
+Please note that special regulations may apply for different countries.
+In contrast to other passengers, the following check-in times apply for children travelling alone for whom the additional service was booked: For short and mid-length routes, check-in must occur by 60 minutes before the scheduled departure time; for flights with a destination in the USA, check-in must occur by 120 minutes before departure and for all other longer routes, by 90 minutes before departure.
 Further information can be obtained from the Air Berlin Group Service Centre (for contact details and costs, see 2.3).
 The name of the person collecting / looking after the child at the destination airport must be given at check-in.
 The parent/guardian or person looking after the child must wait at the airport until the flight departs.

 The Air Berlin Group levies a service charge of EUR 40 per flight for carriage of unaccompanied minors.
 For flights of over 3,000 miles, this charge is EUR 80.